MASBrasil/mas-whiteboard-PTBR/README.md

 3. Drag and drop `Submods` folder from it into your `game` folder.
 4. You're all set!~

+## 🤔 How do I open the whiteboard?

+You can easily find the topic by clicking on 'Hey, Monika...' button in the 'Talk' menu and searching for 'Whiteboard'!

 ## 🏅 Special thanks

 We thank the following people for helping this submod get released!